 - Type your Firmware password to confirm to disable it.

 The process to disable the security settings will take some time.
-Please wait until it finishes and then, reboot your Mac in Safe Mode.
+Please wait until it finishes and then, reboot your Mac computer in Safe Mode.

 SMC (System Management Controller) controls the thermal and power management, sleep settings, etc., mattering your Mac performance.

 Resetting SMC can fix hardware not functioning issues, such as keyboard not working that causes Mac Safe Mode not working issue.

 - Shut down your Mac and unplug the power cable.